Wolkabout/WolkConnect-Python/README.md

 ### Establishing connection with WolkAbout IoT platform

-Create a device on WolkAbout IoT Platform by using the *Simple example* device type that is available on the platform.
+Create a device on WolkAbout IoT Platform by using the *Simple example* device type that is available on the platform. ``Note that device type can be created by importing `simple_example.json` file as new Device Type.``
 This device type fits [main.py](https://github.com/Wolkabout/WolkConnect-Python/blob/master/examples/simple/main.py) and demonstrates the periodic sending of a temperature feed reading.

 ```python